• Products

 2. Access - Select Private or Open.
 By default, access is set to Open.

-3. Issue sources - Choose which projects and boards, and filters you want to import from Jira Software.
+3. Issue sources - Choose which projects and boards, and filters you want to import from Jira.
 These will form the plan’s scope.
-Learn more about issue sources on the Add and change issue sources page
+Find out how to add or change issue sources.

 3. When you're satisfied with your plan, select Create.

 If your plan uses team-managed projects, there’s some limitations that might effect how you plan.
-Learn more about the limitations of team-managed projects in plans.
+Read more about the limitations of team-managed projects in plans.

-If you intend to use the capacity planning feature of your plan, we recommend using boards as your issue source.
+To use the capacity planning feature, you’ll need to use boards as the issue sources in your plan.
 A board includes all of the work assigned to a team as well as their backlog to give you a complete picture of their workload.
 As you plan future sprints for that team, your plan takes that pre-assigned work into account and prevents you from exceeding their available capacity.